 You choose!
 Both are SO good!
 My family loves, loves this recipe, both ways!
 So make a batch of each, or make your preferred recipe — super easy to include or exclude the arrowroot.

-The remaining wet ingredients in AIP Gingerbread Cookies are avocado or olive oil, maple syrup and molasses.
+The remaining wet ingredients in AIP Gingerbread Cookies are avocado or olive oil, maple syrup, melted coconut oil and molasses.

 *Lastly, the ginger!
 You can choose between using fresh ginger root, finely grated, or dried ginger, which is a little more convenient for some of you.
 Both are great.
 The recipe also uses a little cinnamon.